Next Start

 Engine Timing

-It’s important to consult with your owner’s manual for the details of your specific engine before determining what can be adjusted with the ignition timing.
+It’s important to consult your owner’s manual for the details of your specific engine before determining what can be adjusted with the ignition timing.

 When it comes to modern engines or engines without modifications, ignition timing is typically controlled by the engine computer.
 It will advance or retard depending on a range of factors to keep your engine running smoothly.